 - Evaluate training effectiveness: Work with your EHR vendor to set up simulations after training to test how well your staff understands the system and its functionality.
 Ideally, everyone who will be using the new EHR system should feel confident that they know how to input and access data seamlessly.

 Ciox has been facilitating EMR conversions for over 10 years.
 We lead the industry in proprietary preload abstraction services that are proven to manage the workflow and ensure every patient’s EHR information is available before their first post-conversion appointment.
-To learn more about how to plan for a successful EMR Conversion, read our brochure, EHR Data Migration Checklist.
+Use the EHR Data Migration Checklist to plan for a successful EMR Conversion.